-I will open up a little bit about myself, I am the proud parent of a marvellous five-year-old boy.
-Like all parents I simply can not get enough of my child.
-I also happen to be a product of the “digital age” - born during the early years of the home computer- and therefore always have some kind of picture taking device in my pocket and at hand.
+I am the proud parent of a marvelous six-year-old boy.
+Like all parents, I simply can't get enough of my child.
+I also happen to be a product of the “digital age” - born during the early years of the home computer- and, therefore, always have some kind of picture-taking device in my pocket and at hand.

-Yet, despite this fact, I can count on my two hands the number of pictures of my son I see regularly (by that I mean more than once).
-The kicker is although I am definitely a product of the digital age even I recognize that it’s more than just coincidence that all of those pictures I see regularly are printed pictures.
+Yet, despite this fact, I can count on my two hands the number of pictures of my son I regularly see (by that, I mean more than once).
+The kicker is, although I am definitely a product of the digital age, even I recognize that it’s more than just a coincidence that all of those pictures I see regularly are printed pictures.

 Capture Precious Moments

 Alas, the unfortunate reality of life is that it passes us by way too quickly.
-Worse yet we often don’t realize it before it’s too late.
-One day your bringing your precious little one home from the hospital and the next thing you know you wake up to that “child” begging you to borrow the car to visit their significant other one last time before parting ways for college.
+Worse yet, we often don’t realize it before it’s too late.
+One day you're bringing your precious little one home from the hospital, and the next thing you know, you wake up to that “child” begging you to borrow the car to visit their significant other one last time before parting ways for college.

 Preserve those Cherished Memories

-However, with that being said, the truth be told is our captured memories are only as valuable as the way we choose to preserve them.
-Pictures offer us a great way to preserve our special memories but we need to do it right.
+However, with that being said, truth be told, our captured memories are only as valuable as how we choose to preserve them.
+Pictures offer us a great way to preserve our special memories, but we must do it right.

-In an indirect, round-about way this takes me perfectly to my final important fact about pictures – tangible photos – they authenticate.
-As the old adage goes seeing is believing; and pictures are the present’s eyes in the past.
-I believe it goes without saying that most – if not of all us – have family, friends, moments, and/or experiences from the past we would love to pass on to our children.
+In an indirect, round-about way, this takes me perfectly to my final important fact about tangible photos they authenticate.
+As the adage goes, "Seeing is believing,"; and pictures are the present’s eyes in the past.
+I believe it goes without saying that most – if not all of us – have family, friends, moments, or experiences from the past that we would love to pass on to our children.

-As for my father’s father not many pictures were taken of him and it wasn’t until much later in my life when I recall seeing a picture of him.
-After many years of hearing many wonderful stories, and looking up to him though never really knowing him, it was that moment – when I was a late teen- of seeing his picture, an elegant wedding photo, that had a wonderfully profound effect on me.
+As for my father’s father, not many pictures were taken of him, and it wasn’t until much later in my life that I recall seeing a picture of him.
+After many years of hearing many beautiful stories and looking up to him, though never really knowing him, it was that moment – when I was a late teen- of seeing his picture, an elegant wedding photo, that had a wonderfully profound effect on me.

-I leave with a bonus reason why pictures – especially printed pictures, are import: expression.
-Photographs of people are all about capturing the subject’s expression and emotion in a moment in time.
+I leave with a bonus reason why pictures – especially printed pictures, are important: expression.
+Photographs of people are all about capturing the subject’s expression and emotion at a moment in time.

 Remember, a photographer produces photos – not images.
 For those professionals- do not put down your camera and print those files stored on a hard drive; for those aspiring or interested - pick up your camera and keep shooting.
-Capture, preserve, share, authenticate, express; your subject, yourself, your art.
+Capture, preserve, share, authenticate, and express; your subject, yourself, and your art.